Maybe you’re always promising yourself or other people that this time, everything will be different.

 12. Break the rules and find what works for you.

 There’s no one-size-fits-all solution to keeping commitments.
 What works for one person might not work for another.
 Don’t be afraid to experiment and find what works best for you.
 Maybe you need to set multiple alarms, or perhaps you need to work in short bursts with frequent breaks.
 The key is to be flexible and adaptable.
-It’s like finding your own recipe for success — you might have to tweak it along the way, but eventually, you’ll find the perfect combination of ingredients that helps you achieve your goals.
+You’re finding your own recipe for success here.
+You might have to tweak it along the way, but eventually, you’ll find the perfect combination of ingredients that helps you achieve your goals.